json-schema-org/JSON-Schema-Test-Suite/README.md

 Structure of a Test
 -------------------

 The tests in this suite are contained in the `tests` directory at the root of this repository.
 Inside that directory is a subdirectory for each draft or version of the specification.

-Inside each draft directory, there are a number of `.json` files, which logically group a set of test cases together.
-Often the grouping is by property under test, but not always, especially within optional test files (discussed below).
+Inside each draft directory, there are a number of `.json` files and one or more special subdirectories.
+The subdirectories contain `.json` files meant for a specific testing purpose, and each `.json` file logically groups a set of test cases together.
+Often the grouping is by property under test, but not always.

+The subdirectories are described in the next section.

 Inside each `.json` file is a single array containing objects.
 It's easiest to illustrate the structure of these with an example: